LiveViewTech/lvt-public-api/examples/webhooks/README.md

   "attempt": 1,
   "currentAttemptTimestamp": "<<current datetime as an ISO-8601 string>>", "action": "test",
+  "namespace": "securityAlerts",
   "data": {
     "message": "Hello, world!"
   }
 }
 ```

-The message is accompanied with two custom headers that should be validated when handling the request.
+The message is accompanied by two custom headers that should be validated when handling the request.

 * `X-LVT-HMAC-SHA256`: An HMAC signature to verify the message authenticity
 * `X-LVT-PUBKEY-URL`: A URL to fetch the public key of the key-pair used to sign the message